alexbykoff/array-cop/README.md

 - Flattens any kinds of nested arrays
 - Removes duplicates from an array
 - Picks one random item from an array in a specific range
 - Returns the sum of all numbers in an array no matter how deeply nested they are while ignoring all other types of items
+- Returns and average of Number items in an array, including nested ones.
+Omits Nans

 *ultra-early dev build.
 NOT PUBLISHED TO NPM*